 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the fair values of investments with longer maturities have greater sensitivity to changes in market interest rates.
 The District's investment policy follows the Code as it relates to limits on investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates.
-The District time distribution method of disclosure for the maturities of its investments as related to interest rate risk as noted in the previous table.
+The District has elected to use the segmented time distribution method of disclosure for the maturities of its investments as related to interest rate risk as noted in the previous table.